 - Problematic - Posing a problem; difficult to solve, Open to doubt; debatable, Not settled; unresolved or dubious

-- Race is a concept that signifies and symbolizes social conflicts and interests by referring to different types of human bodies. -Omi.
-This is a complicated term and idea.
-I will write a separate page on race for a more thorough discussion.
+Race is a concept that signifies and symbolizes social conflicts and interests by referring to different types of human bodies. -Omi/Winant See this page on race for a more thorough discussion.

 - Race Bending - refers to situations where a media content creator (movie studio, publisher, etc.) has changed the race or ethnicity of a character.
 This is a longstanding Hollywood practice that has been historically used to discriminate against people of color with a resultant discriminatory impact on an underrepresented cultural community and actors from that community (reinforcement of glass ceilings, loss of opportunity, lost of income, etc.)

 - Racial Formation is a sociohistorical process by which racial categories are created, inhabited, transformed, and destroyed.

 - Racial Projects are simultaneously an interpretation, representation, or explanation of racial dynamics and an effort to reorganize and redistribute resources (economic, political, cultural) along particular racial lines.
 A racist racial project is one that creates or perpetuates racial domination.